Choose an Online Class

 - Check the boards and post/regularly respond—try to review the discussion boards at least three times each week, posting or responding to other students' posts.

 - Interesting and helpful conversations are never generic, so on the boards, you should avoid general statements like "I like that" or "I disagree."
 Instead, always explain why you think what you think or feel how you feel.
 For example, rather than just posting "I agree" in response to another student's post that you like, you might write, "I agree with your interpretation of the reading assignment.
 I also thought that Santiago's tattered boat in "The Old Man and the Sea" was a metaphor for his frailty because…".

 Build your Network

-- Always be respectful of your instructor and other students, even (perhaps especially) when you disagree about something.
+- Always respect your instructor and other students, even (perhaps especially), when you disagree.
 Failure to do so may violate ECC's Student Code of Conduct.

-- Practice being both thorough and concise.
+- Practice is both thorough and concise.
 This is a skill that you can improve over time with practice.
 But you have to practice.

 - Please don't use all capital letters because IT MAY BE INTERPRETED AS YELLING and is disrespectful.

 Avoid texting abbreviations like LOL, OMG, SMH, or the letter "u" instead of "you."
 This is a professional college classroom, and you should approach all content as such.